abeychain/documents/Whitepaper/Abey-Whitepaper.md

 5. **BLOCKS, STATE, AND TRANSACTIONS**
 1. **Block and committee signatures**

-The block of ABEY 3.0 Chain , which mainly contains the transactions and smart contracts, is generated by the PoS committee when they reach a consensus.
+The block of Abey 3.0 Chain , which mainly contains the transactions and smart contracts, is generated by the PoS committee when they reach a consensus.
 Similar to Ethereum block, fast block provides TxHash, Root, ReceiptHash for other non-members to verify transactions included at fast block body.
-Different from Ethereum block, the block of ABEY Chain includes the committee information and signs from validators.
+Different from Ethereum block, the block of Abey Chain includes the committee information and signs from validators.

 The commitInfo field includes all the committee members, it presents at the first block of every epoch.

 The signs filed includes the parent block signatures and this block signatures from validators, but only the parent block signatures will be calculated as SignHash in block header.

 2. **Parallel transaction execution** As of today, the multi-core processor architecture has become a major trend in the industry, as parallelization technology can fully utilize the potential of CPUs.
-ABEYCHAIN’s Parallelizing Transaction Execution mechanism uses the advantages of multi-core processors to the fullest by enabling transactions in blocks to be executed in parallel as much as possible.
+AbeyCHAIN’s Parallelizing Transaction Execution mechanism uses the advantages of multi-core processors to the fullest by enabling transactions in blocks to be executed in parallel as much as possible.

    The traditional transaction execution mechanism works mostly as such: transactions are read one by one from the block.
 After each transaction is executed, the state machine will move to the next state until all transactions are executed sequentially.